scattic/elastic-stack/README.md

 # What's missing?

-- HAProxy with TLS termination
+- Windows Agent deployment script - PowerShell
-- HA Fleet (fleet behind the proxy)
+- HAProxy with TLS termination for ES and Fleet
-- Logstash (looks like it's getting phased out)
+- Logstash (looks like this one is getting phased out gradually)
 - Generated object encryption key for Kibana
 - Secure Fleet server communication with agents (it's HTTP at the moment)
 - Version 8 compatibility checks